pletzer/rosesnip/README.md

 python rsn_create-cylc-suite.py -d my_res_dir -s
 ```

-Theis will create file `suite.rc`.
+This will create file `suite.rc`.
 Use option `-s` option to create SLURM jobs.

 ### Submit the rosesnip job with cylc